forbes110/Taiwan-Whisper/pseudo-labelling/README.md

 # Pseudo-Labelling Steps

+The steps in `all_in_one.sh`

-1. Run `python3 filter_data.py` to make sure all sample rates are 16000 Hz.
+1. Run `python3 resample.py` to make sure all sample rates are 16000 Hz.

 2. Given a directory with lots of audios(e.g., *.flac, *.wav, *.m4a), make a tsv file "dataset_path" as first-step dataset metadata by `make_paths.py`. for example: a `raw_data.csv` file with content: